Saadi Town

 Saadi Town (سعدی ٹاؤن) is a residential neighborhood of Malir Cantt in City, Sindh, Pakistan.
 The developer of the Saadi Town is Pakland Housing Projects.
 Saadi Town is located on the Eastern region of the city, and has experienced rapid population growth during last five years.
-The location, however, is a low-lying area and used to have flooding conditions before, but now, the problem has been solved.

 Saadi Town is few minutes drive from the M-9 motorway.

 Saadi Shirazi

 Saadi Town is named after the famous Persian poet Saadi Shirazi who wrote Bostan and Gulistan.

 Layout

 Suburb

-The suburb residents have always enjoyed calm and secure environment, distant from the hustle bustle of the urban center; With all the basic necessities and amenities, including a hospital with Community Center, secondary and high schools, officer's mess, guest hotel, playground, and soccer stadiums, parks, protected forests, multiple markets, Largest Hub of Real Estate Agents in scheme 33, weekly bazaars and briefly a discounted mart.
+The suburb residents have enjoyed calm and secure environment, distant from the hustle bustle of the urban center; With all the basic necessities and amenities, including a hospital with Community Center, secondary and high schools, officer's mess, guest hotel, playground, and soccer stadiums, parks, protected forests, multiple markets, Largest Hub of Real Estate Agents in scheme 33, and weekly bazaars.